NeuSDFusion: A Spatial-Aware Generative Model for 3D Shape Completion, Reconstruction, and Generation: Experiments

 \subsection{Ablation Study}

 We evaluate the effectiveness of our spatial-aware transformer-based autoencoder design by comparing it with two related methods: roll out~\cite{gupta20233dgen,wang2023rodin} and channel-wise concatenation~\cite{shue20233d,chou2023diffusion}.
-Specifically, we train our autoencoder and a CNN-based autoencoder from Stable Diffusion~\cite{rombach2022high} using these methods on a chair-class subset of ShapeNet.
+Specifically, we train both our autoencoder and a CNN-based autoencoder from Stable Diffusion~\cite{rombach2022high} on a chair-class subset of ShapeNet.
 As illustrated in Fig.~\ref{fig:cnn}, the reconstructed results of channel-wise concatenation or roll out exhibit defects due to spatial misalignment.
-The roll out method suffers from defects at the border of the tri-plane representation, as the convolution operation overlaps two planes,

-while the values at the edge of two adjacent planes are not continuous in space, as shown in Fig.~\ref{fig:cnn} (b).
+The roll out method suffers from defects at the border of the tri-plane representation, as the convolution operation overlaps over two planes, while the values at the edge of two adjacent planes are not continuous in space, as shown in Fig.~\ref{fig:cnn} (b).
 Channel concatenation, in contrast, presents some reconstruction defects due to the lack of an explicit relationship between the same spatial locations across different planes, thereby limiting the reconstruction capability.
 Our proposed approach employs group convolution to downsample each plane individually and introduces a specially designed attention mechanism to achieve 3D-aware tri-plane interaction.
 Consequently, our generated objects are integral with a smooth surface.
 Furthermore, we provide additional evaluation and implementation details of our method in the supplementary material.